Greg Stefani |

 First Vice President and Chief Operating Officer

-Mr. Stefani chairs the Bank’s Executive Leadership Team and oversees all operating and support activities in the Cleveland headquarters, as well as the Bank’s branches in Pittsburgh and Cincinnati.
+Mr. Stefani chairs the Bank’s Executive Leadership Team and oversees all operating and support activities in the Cleveland headquarters, as well as in the Bank’s branches in Pittsburgh and Cincinnati.
 During Mr. Stefani’s 30-year tenure with the Bank, he has held positions of increasing responsibility within the Supervision and Regulation, Credit Risk Management, and Statistics and Analysis departments.
-His responsibility included establishing a function to assess capital markets activities in supervised Fourth District financial services organizations.
+His responsibilities included establishing a function to assess capital market activities in supervised Fourth District financial services organizations.
 In 2006, he also established an organization-wide Policy and Strategic Analysis function, designed to elevate the Bank’s contributions to banking and payments policy issues.
-In 2007, Mr. Stefani was appointed senior vice president and chief financial officer, and has developed expertise in strategic planning and risk management.
+In 2007, Mr. Stefani was appointed senior vice president and chief financial officer, and he has developed expertise in strategic planning and risk management.

-A native of New Philadelphia, Ohio, Mr. Stefani received a Bachelor of Science degree in business administration and finance and an MBA from Bowling Green State University.
+A native of New Philadelphia, Ohio, Mr. Stefani received a bachelor of science degree in business administration and finance and an MBA from Bowling Green State University.
 He is a graduate of the Harvard Business School Advanced Management Program and the Graduate School of Banking at the University of Colorado.